nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 This operation is particularly tricky as the dependency requires the data in `AddressBook` to be inflated correctly before `Schedule` can be inflated.
 This is handled in the `MainApp#initModelManager()` method, in which the implementation guarantees that `AddressBook` must be inflated first.
 The sequence diagram below shows this process and how `AddressBook` is propagated inwards.

 ![Appointment Filter](images/ScheduleInflationSequenceDiagram.png)

+It is important to note the design consideration that the coupling of `AddressBook` to the inflation methods stops at the `JsonScheduleStorage` component, as deeper levels work with the type `List<Person>` instead.

 #### Schedule Data as a Separate JSON File